daniloluna/pokify/bpm/README.md

 ### Instructions
 1. Download the required BPM images into the */files* folder
 2. In a terminal console, go to the *pokify/bpm* folder and type `bash run.sh`
-3. Wait for the installation to finish.
+3. Wait for the installation to finish (+- 1h on SSD).
 The image will be generated in the *builds* folder

 Once the image is generated, it will be used as the base image for other *poks*

 ### Installing
 1. On VirtuaBox go to *File -> Import Appliance*
 2. Select the generated image
-3. Import the image (Tip: use a HostOnly adapter, otherwise you will have to map all network ports manually)
+3. Import the image
-4. Start the VM
+4. Start the VM (Tip: use a HostOnly adapter, otherwise you will have to map all network ports manually)
 5. Login as root and get the current IP (`ip addr`)

 #### Credentials